giantswarm/docs/src/content/general/management-clusters/index.md

 ---
-linkTitle: management clusters
+linkTitle: Management clusters
-title: management clusters
+title: Management clusters
-description: The role management clusters perform in the Giant Swarm architecture and how they are updated.
+description: The role Management Clusters perform in the Giant Swarm architecture and how they are updated.
 weight: 50
 menu:
   main: